Cetshwayo: Later life

-By 1882 differences between two Zulu factions—pro-Cetshwayo uSuthus and three rival chiefs led by Zibhebhu—had erupted into a blood feud and civil war.
-In 1883, the British government tried to restore Cetshwayo to rule at least part of his previous territory but the attempt failed.
-With the aid of Boer mercenaries, Chief Zibhebhu started a war contesting the succession and on 22 July 1883 he attacked Cetshwayo's new kraal in Ulundi.
+By 1882, differences between two Zulu factions—pro-Cetshwayo uSuthus and three rival chiefs led by Zibhebhu—had erupted into a blood feud and civil war.
+In 1883, the British government tried to restore Cetshwayo to rule at least part of his previous territory, but the attempt failed.
+With the aid of Boer mercenaries, Chief Zibhebhu started a war contesting the succession, and on 22 July 1883, he attacked Cetshwayo's new kraal in Ulundi.
 Cetshwayo was wounded but escaped to the forest at Nkandla.
 After pleas from the Resident Commissioner, Sir Melmoth Osborne, Cetshwayo moved to Eshowe, where he died a few months later on 8 February 1884, aged 57–60, presumably from a heart attack, although there are some theories that he may have been poisoned.
 His body was buried in a field within sight of the forest, to the south near Nkunzane River.
-The remains of the wagon which carried his corpse to the site were placed on the grave, and may be seen at Ondini Museum, near Ulundi.
+The remains of the wagon that carried his corpse to the site were placed on the grave and may be seen at Ondini Museum, near Ulundi.

-Cetshwayo's most prominent role in South African historiography is being the last king of the Zulu Kingdom.
+Cetshwayo's most prominent role in South African historiography is being the last king independent of the Zulu Kingdom.
 His son Dinuzulu, as heir to the throne, was proclaimed king on 20 May 1884, supported by (other) Boer mercenaries.
-A blue plaque commemorates Cetshwayo at 18 Melbury Road, Kensington.
+A blue plaque commemorates Cetshwayo at 18 Melbury Road, Kensington, London.

 In popular culture

 Cetshwayo figures in three adventure novels by H. Rider Haggard: The Witch's Head (1885), Black Heart and White Heart (1900) and Finished (1917), and in his non-fiction book Cetywayo and His White Neighbours (1882).
 He is mentioned in John Buchan's novel Prester John.
-In the short story A Municipal Report in Strictly Business by O. Henry (1910) the face of a key character is compared to that of "King Cettiwayo".
+In the short story A Municipal Report in Strictly Business by O. Henry (1910), the face of a key character is compared to that of "King Cettiwayo".

 A character in the opera Leo, the Royal Cadet by Oscar Ferdinand Telgmann and George Frederick Cameron was named in his honour in 1889.

-In the 1964 film Zulu, he was played by Mangosuthu Buthelezi, his own maternal great-grandson and the future leader of the Inkatha Freedom Party.
+In the 1964 film Zulu, he was played by Mangosuthu Buthelezi, his maternal great-grandson and the future leader of the Inkatha Freedom Party.

-In the 1979 film Zulu Dawn, he was played by Simon Sabela.
+In the 1979 film Zulu Dawn, he was played by Simon Sabela..

 In the 1986 miniseries Shaka Zulu, he was played by Sokesimbone Kubheka.

-There is a brief allusion made to Cetshwayo in the novel Age of Iron by J.M.
-Coetzee in the line "The new Africans, pot-bellied, heavy-jowled men on their stools of office: Cetshwayo, Dingane in white skins."
+There is a brief allusion made to Cetshwayo in the novel Age of Iron by J. M. Coetzee in the line "The new Africans, pot-bellied, heavy-jowled men on their stools of office: Cetshwayo, Dingane in white skins."

+Civilization V: Brave New World features Cetshwayo as the leader of the Zulus in the Scramble for Africa scenario.